LimaLuciano/amazon-website/README.md

 https://github.com/user-attachments/assets/e1fce550-60cf-4da8-92f2-f50ef5582e21

-This is where customers can manage the products selected on the Home Page, adding or removing them from the cart and selecting the best estimated delivery date.
+This is where customers can manage the products selected on the Home Page, adding or removing them from the cart and selecting the best estimated delivery option.

   3. **Orders**